-For the past 25 years I have been exploring a new approach to the electric guitar a vision as both a composer and a guitarist.
+For the over 30 years I have been exploring a new approach to the electric guitar a vision as both a composer and a guitarist.
 It is a vision which does not ignore my roots in jazz, blues, rock and noise, but a vision which seeks to extend the boundaries of the electric guitar, incorporating chamber music, electroacoustics, orchestral music, opera, etc. “Instruments of Happiness” is, to a great extend, the next step in this evolution.

 Instruments of Happiness is clearly obsessed by the electric guitar.
 We only have electric guitars on stage, and we hope guitarists will find some sympathetic resonance with our concerts.
 However, we also hope to move beyond the guitar, creating new projects and concerts that are unique, imaginative and passionate musical events, all prepared with the greatest care for the quality of sound and the performance of the music.
 We hope to be not just guitarists, but musicians.
 We hope to bring you some happiness with our instruments.

 Instruments of Happiness comes in 3

 sizes: the quartet, a 20-piece orchestra and a 100-piece